IanRoo/ImpossibleDifferential/README.md

 Gen-CAST256 r=17 plaintext = [0, 0, a, 0] ciphertext = [0, a, 0, 0] : true

-which shows
-the block cipher structure is ：Gen-CAST256 encryption round we test is: 17 the impossible differential is:  [0,0,a,0] --> [0, a, 0, 0].
+which shows the block cipher structure is ：Gen-CAST256, the encryption round we test is: 17, the impossible differential is:  [0,0,a,0] --> [0, a, 0, 0].